528

 Pick the course

-Tag the note with the course it belongs to.
-Library auto-groups by course so everything stays organized across your semester.
+Tag the note.
+The library auto-groups by course so everything stays organized across a semester.

 03